mjfrigaard/katacoda-scenarios/format-shape-data/step2.md

 ## Tibbles

 The code below creates `SmallBobRoss` from the data above in the R environment.
-Click on the :arrow_right_hook:
+Click on the *Run command* icon below.

 ```
 SmallBobRoss  <- tibble::tribble(~title, ~bushes, ~clouds,